nvroot/Zero-Health/challenges.md

 **Category**: API Security
 **Goal**: Bypass rate limiting protections to perform brute force attacks.

-**Description**: The application implements rate limiting, but it can be bypassed using various techniques.
-Exploit these weaknesses to perform unlimited login attempts.
+**Description**: The application implements rate limiting on the `/api/auth/login-with-rate-limit` endpoint, but it can be bypassed using various techniques.
+The rate limiting relies on client-controlled headers and can be manipulated.

 **What you'll learn**:
 - Common rate limiting implementations
 - Techniques to bypass rate limiting
 - The importance of proper rate limiting design

 **Hint**: Rate limiting often relies on client identification.
-Consider how the system identifies you and whether that can be manipulated.
+The `/api/auth/login-with-rate-limit` endpoint uses headers like `X-Forwarded-For` and `X-Real-IP` for client identification.
+Consider how you might manipulate these headers to bypass the rate limiting.
+Try changing these headers between requests to appear as different clients.

 ---